New Acland Mine: Allegations of breach of environmental law

 New Acland Mine was caught drilling 27 illegal bores in 2018 and fined $3,152 by the Queensland government.

 Documents obtained under Queensland freedom of information laws show the state Department of Environment and Science believed the Darling Downs miner had committed a “major” breach of environmental laws.

 A formal “decision memo” detailed that the mine had conducted exploration drilling activities – including drilling at 27 sites and prepping 41 more – on land not designated for mining activity.

 In 2020, the federal environment department found no wrong-doing on behalf of the mine.
 Investigations focused on non-compliance in the areas known as West Pit.

-Redundancies offered to all employees as Stage 3 approval not forthcoming

-On 22 August 2019, New Acland Thermal coal mine workers have been offered redundancies as stage 3 deadline approaches.
-Offers for voluntary redundancies are already being weighed up by workers at the New Acland Coal Mine, as the site faces closure.
-Labour Union representative said the voluntary redundancy offers were being considered by employees.
+On 22 August 2019, New Acland Thermal coal mine workers were made redundant as the stage 3 deadline approached.